atomicdata-dev/atomic-data-docs/src/mutations/intro.md

 # Atomic Mutations

-Atomic Mutations is a standard for communicating state changes of [Atomic Data](../core/intro.md).
+Atomic Mutations is a proposed standard for communicating state changes of [Atomic Data](../core/intro.md).
 It is the part of Atomic Data that is concerned with writing, editing and updating.

 _Disclaimer: This part of the draft spec lacks even more clarity than the others, and is constantly moving._